ChaonengQuan/Android-WeatherApp/Documentation.md

 5. Animation

-    Different animation will be displayed based on the current weather of the day.
+    Different animations will be displayed based on the current weather of the day.
     - Sunny: sun on the screen
-    - Rain: rain drops on the screen
+    - Rain: raindrops on the screen
     - Windy: moving leaves on the screen
-    - Snow: snow flakes on the screen
+    - Snow: snowflakes on the screen

 6. Project Structure